 I. Purpose

-These simulations (and the associated exploration activities) were mainly written by Dr. Richard L. Bowman, professor of physics,
+These simulations (and the associated exploration activities) were mainly written by me while I was a professor of physics

-at Bridgewater College in Virginia, USA, and have been used by him and other
+at Bridgewater College in Virginia, USA, and have been used by myself and other

 professors and teachers in physics and astronomy courses.
 The goal of